Milne's High School: History

 In 2014, an education review suggested that Milne's be closed and its pupils attend neighbouring schools.
+This suggestion was responded to poorly by the local residents, and many locals primarily from Fochabers and Mosstodloch showed up in protest to prevent the decision for the school's closure to be made.
+The protests were joined by then Member of Parliament for Moray, Angus Robertson.
 A final decision was made in November 2014 guaranteeing it would be kept open.